red-the-random-dev/red-the-random-dev/README.md

 - 👋 Hi, I’m @red-the-random-dev
-- 👀 I’m interested in development for .NET platform (and desktop in general) and development of game mods (especially Barotrauma)
+- 👀 I’m interested in development for .NET platform (and desktop in general)
-- 🌱 I’m currently learning C# and specifics of Unity engine
+- 🌱 I’m currently learning C# and specifics of MonoGame

 So much for the templated introduction.
 What do I do most time?
 I do some useful projects for .NET platform I chose because of C# being favored by me pretty much.
 It is a nice language with lots of fields of application.